Checklist: Starting a Sole Proprietorship

 You will need to obtain all necessary licenses and permits from the federal government, your state government, and your local government.
 Different businesses require different types of permits and licenses.
 For example, a sole proprietor opening a hot dog cart in New York City probably won't need any federal licenses, but will need to apply for a Mobile Food Vendor Personal License, schedule a health inspection, and pay a fee for a two-year license.

-A sole proprietorship offers the least amount of complication in terms of start-up requirements for the different business organizations (i.e. corporation, partnership, etc.).
+A sole proprietorship offers the least amount of complication in terms of start-up requirements when compared with other types of business organizations (i.e. corporation, partnership, etc.).
 But at the same time, sole proprietors are exposed to personal liability for debts and court judgments.
-To ensure that your new sole proprietorship covers all legal bases and has the best chance for success before opening for business, contact a local attorney for a free initial case assessment and learn how they can help you set up the right business for your purposes.
+To ensure that your new sole proprietorship covers all legal bases and has the best chance for success before opening for business, contact a local business organizations attorney who can help you select the right structure for your type of business and guide you through the process.